markstringer-dti/markstringer-dti.github.io/dti.md

 were finished?
 We didn't have any way of testing when we had *all* of the requirements.
 Secondly, in the time that it took us to write down the requirements, the world changed.
 What changed?
 All sorts of things.
-It was an oil company, then, as now, what goes onin the world of politics, wars and natural disasters affected its priorities.
+It was an oil company, then, as now, what goes on in the world of politics, wars and natural disasters affected its priorities.
 And all of these events are difficult, if not impossible to predict.
 Added to that, inside big organisations big corporations, there are also political